ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 - Need to avoid dirty reads / writes
 - Need to at least appear to be atomic

+Lockfile only used for HEAD (for now).
+Used for refs in the future?

 ### Questions

 - How strong is the guarantee that this Lockfile gets us?